Ammonia: Antimicrobial agent for food products

-As early as in 1895, it was known that ammonia was "strongly antiseptic ... it requires 1.4 grams per litre to preserve beef tea (broth)."
-In one study, anhydrous ammonia destroyed 99.999% of zoonotic bacteria in 3 types of animal feed, but not silage.
+As early as in 1895, it was known that ammonia was 'strongly antiseptic; it requires 1.4 grams per litre to preserve beef tea (broth).'
+In one study, anhydrous ammonia destroyed 99.999% of zoonotic bacteria in three types of animal feed, but not silage.
 Anhydrous ammonia is currently used commercially to reduce or eliminate microbial contamination of beef.

-Lean finely textured beef (popularly known as "pink slime") in the beef industry is made from fatty beef trimmings (c.
+Lean finely textured beef (popularly known as 'pink slime') in the beef industry is made from fatty beef trimmings (c.
 50–70% fat) by removing the fat using heat and centrifugation, then treating it with ammonia to kill E. coli.
 The process was deemed effective and safe by the US Department of Agriculture based on a study that found that the treatment reduces E. coli to undetectable levels.
 There have been safety concerns about the process as well as consumer complaints about the taste and smell of ammonia-treated beef.

 Fuel

+Ammonia has been used as fuel, and is a proposed alternative to fossil fuels and hydrogen, especially in maritime transport.
+Being liquid at ambient temperature under its own vapour pressure and having high volumetric and gravimetric energy density, ammonia is considered a suitable carrier for hydrogen, and may be cheaper than direct transport of liquid hydrogen.

+Compared to hydrogen, ammonia is easier to store.
+Compared to hydrogen as a fuel, ammonia is much more energy efficient, and could be produced, stored and delivered at a much lower cost than hydrogen, which must be kept compressed or as a cryogenic liquid.
 The raw energy density of liquid ammonia is 11.5 MJ/L, which is about a third that of diesel.
-There is the opportunity to convert ammonia back to hydrogen, where it can be used to power hydrogen fuel cells, or it may be used directly within high-temperature solid oxide direct ammonia fuel cells to provide efficient power sources that do not emit greenhouse gases.
+Ammonia can also be converted back to hydrogen to be used to power hydrogen fuel cells, or it may be used directly within high-temperature solid oxide direct ammonia fuel cells to provide efficient power sources that do not emit greenhouse gases.
+Ammonia to hydrogen conversion can be achieved through the sodium amide process or the catalytic decomposition of ammonia using solid catalysts.

-The conversion of ammonia to hydrogen via the sodium amide process, either for combustion or as fuel for a proton exchange membrane fuel cell, is possible.
-Another method is the catalytic decomposition of ammonia using solid catalysts.
-Conversion to hydrogen would allow the storage of hydrogen at nearly 18 wt% compared to ≈5% for gaseous hydrogen under pressure.